Supervised Electrical Worker’s Responsibilities

 As a Supervised Electrical Worker, you have regulatory responsibilities.

 This guideline is aimed at providing an overview of responsibilities that are now incumbent upon you under the Electricity Safety Act 1998 (the Act) and pursuant regulations.

 As a supervised worker, you must:

 - upon receipt, sign your Supervised Electrical Worker’s licence card

-- notify ESV within 10 days of any change of name and/or address details
+- notify Energy Safe Victoria (ESV) within 10 days of any change of name and/or address details

 - when carrying out electrical installation work and at the request of ESV, produce your Supervised Worker’s Licence card or details of your licence

 - notify ESV on 1800 000 922 as soon as reasonably practicable of any serious electrical incidents relating to your work which causes, or has the potential to cause:

 - the death of or injury to a person

 - significant damage to property